 This reaction can be enhanced if your slab was poured below grade, which is lower than the surrounding earth.
 If you live in a naturally humid area, your concrete can also absorb the moisture in the air and then release it as the humidity drops.
-That is why it is good to coat your garage floor in the afternoon or early evening.
+That is why it is good to coat your garage floor in the late afternoon or early evening when temperatures are cooling.

 The easiest way to determine if you have a moisture problem is to test for it.
 A simple way is to perform the ASTM-D-4263 Plastic Sheet Test.
 You can do this simply by cutting a 16”x16” piece of plastic sheeting and taping down the perimeter with duct tape to the surface of your garage floor.

 After letting it sit for 24 hours, peel it up and look for any condensation on the underside of the plastic or look for a dark spot on the surface of the concrete.
 Water on the plastic or a dark spot on the concrete is created from moisture.
 If none exists, you should be fine.
 If you do have some moisture then you will want to do a calcium chloride test to see how much moisture you have.